AAverin/create-android-project/readme.md

 The outcome is an Android or Android Library project set up according to selected configuration.

-The engine is a CLI that accepts different parameters:
+The engine is a CLI that accepts different parameters.
+It's also possible to define those in `config.json` file and run as `node engine.js --config ./config.json`

 ```
 > node engine.js --help